ming-ddtechcg/nuodb-operator/README.md

 In OpenShift 4.x, the NuoDB Operator is available to install directly from the OpenShift OperatorHub, an integrated service catalog, accessible from within the OpenShift 4 Web UI which creates a seamless - single click experience - that allows users to install the NuoDB Operator from catalog-to-cluster in seconds.

-1. Select &ensp; `Projects` from the OpenShift 4 left toolbar and click the *NuoDB* project to make it your current project.
+1. Select &ensp;`Projects` from the OpenShift 4 left toolbar and click the &ensp;`NuoDB` project to make it your current project.
-2. Select the *OperatorHub* under the *Catalog* section in the OCP 4 left toolbar.
+2. Select the &ensp;`OperatorHub` under the &ensp;`Catalog` section in the OCP 4 left toolbar.
-3. Select the *Database* filter and scroll down to the NuoDB Application tile and click the tile.
+3. Select the &ensp;`Database` filter and scroll down to the NuoDB Application tile and click the tile.
-4. In the right-hand corner of the NuoDB Operator page, click the *Install* button.
+4. In the right-hand corner of the NuoDB Operator page, click the &ensp;`Install` button.
-5. On the "Create Operator Subscription" page, select *Subscribe* to subscribe to the NuoDB Operator.
+5. On the "Create Operator Subscription" page, select &ensp;`Subscribe` to subscribe to the NuoDB Operator.
 6. In less than a minute, on the page that displays should indicate the NuoDB Operator has been installed, see "1 installed" message.
-7. To verify the NuoDB Operator installed correctly, select *Installed Operators* from the left toolbar.
+7. To verify the NuoDB Operator installed correctly, select &ensp;`Installed Operators` from the left toolbar.
 The STATUS column should show "Install Successed"
-8. Select *Status* under the *Projects* on the left toolbar to view your running Operator.
+8. Select &ensp;`Status` under the &ensp;`Projects` on the left toolbar to view your running Operator.

 ## OpenShift 3.11